MantisAI/nervaluate/README.md

 the true entity, not the predicted one.
 You can argue that the predicted entity could also be scored as spurious, but according to the definition of `spurius`:

-* Spurius (SPU) : system produces a response which doesn’t exist in the golden annotation;
+* Spurius (SPU) : system produces a response which does not exist in the golden annotation;

 In this case there exists an annotation, but with a different entity type, so we assume it's only incorrect.